kubos/kubos/docs/installation-docs/installing-linux-bbb.rst

 .. figure:: ../images/kubos_bbb_linux_mount_errors.png
    :alt: mount complaints during boot.

-The boot messages may cause concern, in that it looks like they indicate that the system is having trouble mounting directories.
-You can most likely ignore these warnings as well.
+You will see messages as the data partitions are mounted.
+For example,

+``EXT4-fs (mmcblk0p2): couldn't mount as ext3 due to feature incompatibilities.``

+While they may seem like errors, they are a normal part of the boot process as the system detects the partition file type.
+If there are *actual* issues mounting a partition, the resulting error message will look like this:

+``mount: mounting /dev/mmcblk1p3 on /home failed: No such file or directory``

-The installation process is now complete.
+If you see no such errors, the installation process is now complete.

 Using KubOS Linux
 -----------------